qburn93/balanced-news-app/README.md

   clicking on a news post.

 ### Future Features

-- Given more time, I would add categories.
+Given more time I would like to add:
+- Categories.
-- Given more time and resources I would add, trending posts based on number of clicks for the post.
+- Trending posts based on number of clicks for the post.
 - Animated bar at the top of the page highlighting most recent important news posts.
+- Informing user to create account if they wish to comment after
+  clicking on a news post.

 ## Technologies Used